 Architectural work, as other artwork, cannot be understood as result of one single author.
 Even during the design phase, disciplines intercross, the experiences are shared and the result is always a mixed composition of different influences.
 Architects are able to offer an overall view, lead the team and define certain criteria for taking decisions and foster the selective process.

 The social character of Architecture goes beyond product to process.
 Spaces are created for and by teams.
 Architecture gives a humanistic vision complemented and enriched by other disciplines.

 Creativity needs knowledge and therefore communication, both growing factors in our society, where cultural exchange increases.
 Artistic movements becoming closer and ideas being exported lead to a global scenario where the local context losses value.

 The process, being technically precise, has no method and it is creatively unpredictable.
-It can be rationalized and be combined with other ideas, but it will create a more valuable architecture when being influenced by its context.
-It is capricious and emotional, generative and manipulative; it is after all, a natural process, reflection of the human being and its need for communicating ideas of symbolic character.
+It can be rationalised and be combined with other ideas, but it will create a more valuable architecture when being influenced by its context.
+It is capricious and emotional, generative and manipulative; it is, after all, a natural process, a reflection of the human being and its need for communicating ideas of symbolic character.

 Article included in the publication ‘Process‘, by Damdi Editors.